amygoldlist/amygoldlist.github.io/_drafts/2024-04-04-ML_vs_Classical.md

 Maybe my floral-patterned swimsuits just haven't been selling.
 In descriptive Analytics, we explored why that might be, but now what I want to know is what should I have done.
 Should I have sold striped swimsuits?
 Parkas instead?
 Given the current state, what should I have done?
 Here, it's enough to come up with an option, it's less important that we understand the root causes.
 (And yes, I know I'm twisting this just a bit to fit my model.
 Bear with me!)

 #### Prescriptive Analytics
 This is where ML really shines.
 It says, "What should we do?"
 A neural network can accurately predict future sales, but unlike the Holt-Winter's model, it doesn't tell us anything about why.
 It just gives us the tools to act.
+Though we can use Classical Models, we can often get better performance from a Black box